An interview with Miro Rugen

 “What happened to the second rifter?”

-“It held together and began searching for the cloning facility in Big Sky that they believed existed.
+“It held together and began searching for the cloning facility in Montana that they knew existed.
 They never found the facility because Tyrowsians had not yet built it.
-Fast forward from the Earth year 1947 three thousand years, and Ananel tells me that when the Big Sky land first came on the market, Tyrowsians were ambivalent about building a cloning facility there.
-Then they found the rifter.
-It was partially covered with dirt, but still intact.
-Nobody knew how it got there, until they broke into it and listened to the oral logs.
-The surviving Cerribeame clones spent months in total confusion looking for a way to return to the future, flying back and forth between Big Sky and New Mexico attempting to find a permeable breach they might exploit.
+Fast forward three thousand years to the present time and Ananel tells me that when the Montana land first came on the market, Tyrowsians were ambivalent about building a cloning facility there.
+Then they discovered the second ship.
+It was partially covered with dirt but still intact.
+Nobody knew how it got there until they broke into it and listened to the oral logs.
+The surviving Cerribeame clones spent months in total confusion looking for a way to return to the future, flying back and forth between Montana and New Mexico attempting to find a permeable breach they might exploit.
 They never found one.
 When the Tyrowsians discovered the ship, they considered it a sign that they should build a facility there.
-As we all know now, big Sky played a major role in defeating Tyrowsians.
-It’s an example of how the future can impact the past and how the karmic backwash from both times collides and causes unprecedented outcomes.
-Ananel believes the video was made by the crew of the rifter that held together.
-They were the only ones that possessed the technology to create such a video because it was not available on Earth in 1947.
-How many hands the video passed through, before it got to Spekgodski is anyone’s guess.”
-Miro glanced at the watch attached to cis thumbnail.
+As we all know now, Montana played a major role in defeating Tyrowsians.
+It’s an example of how the future can impact the past and how the karmic backwash from both times collides and causes unprecedented outcomes.”

 “That’s a great story, but I’m not sure anyone is going to believe it.”